Facts About Baby Tigers

 After the tiger cubs are born, the mother tiger will eat the umbilical cord, placenta and embryonic sac.
 She cleans each cub by licking it with her rough tongue.
 The cubs then search for a teat in order to nurse, which is no easy feat since they can't see!
 This can take up to four hours, and because the mother tiger does not assist her cubs in locating a teat, sometimes cubs starve to death.
 In captivity, tiger keepers often lead the cub to a teat so it can begin nursing.

 Though a female tiger gives birth to two to seven cubs in a litter, usually not all of the cubs survive.
-Often, the mother tiger cannot find enough food to feed all of the cubs.
+Often, the mother tiger cannot find enough food to feed herself and all of the cubs.
 Because of this, usually only two of the cubs in the litter survive to adulthood.

 The cubs nurse with their mother until they are about 24 weeks old.
 At that point, the mother tiger begins to bring the cubs prey to eat such as buffalo, wild pigs, deer or other animals.
 The cubs cannot hunt on their own until they are approximately one and a half years old.

 After spending about two to three years with their mother, the cubs establish their own territories.
 Sometimes, especially if the cub is a female, this new territory is close to the mother's.
 In the wild, tigers can live from 15 to 20 years, and up to 25 years in captivity.